paketo-buildpacks/rfcs/text/java/0013-alternate-jvms-in-java-buildpack.md

 ## Implementation

-In addition to the current criteria for each buildpack, the detect method will also take the value of `BP_JVM_VENDOR` into account.
-If it is set, a buildpack should only detect if the value matches.
-BellSoft Liberica will remain the default JVM.
+In a composite buildpack all the JVM buildpacks will detect true to indicate they can provide a JRE/JDK.
+At build time, buildpacks execute in order, according to the order group.
+The first JVM buildpack in the order group, bellsoft-liberica, will have the first opportunity to contribute the JVM regardless if `BP_JVM_VENDOR` is set.
+If not set, the buildpack will be free to contribute.
+If set, it should only contribute if `BP_JVM_VENDOR` is set to `liberica`.
+Other buildpacks are given the opportunity to provide the JVM and should only if the buildplan entry is not already met and the JVM name matches `BP_JVM_VENDOR`.
+Otherwise, the buildpack will exit successfully without doing anything.

 | JVM                | tag          	| Buildpack                           |
 | ------------       | ------------ 	| ------------------------------------|